metalsmith/remove/README.md

 [![code coverage][codecov-badge]][codecov-url]
 [![license: MIT][license-badge]][license-url]

-Use `@metalsmith/remove` to discard files from the build output after their metadata and contents have been read into memory.
+Use `@metalsmith/remove` to discard files from the build output after their metadata and contents have been read and used by plugins.
 While `Metalsmith#ignore` ignores the matched files completely, `@metalsmith/remove` _only_ removes them at the point the plugin is `use`'d.

 ## Installation